-During the RCM facility assessment, or walk through, you will document existing equipment, conditions and resource use patterns and gather data to develop strategies for improving resource efficiency.
+During the RCM facility assessment, you will document existing equipment, conditions, and resource use patterns, and gather data to develop strategies for improving resource efficiency.

-Custodians, facility operators and maintenance staff are your best sources for learning how the facility operates.
+Custodians, facility operators, and maintenance staff are your best sources for information about how the facility operates.
 They know better than anyone how to meet occupant needs and maintain equipment and structures, but they may also be apprehensive about how resource conservation may affect their daily work.
 Cultivate your relationships with them carefully and patiently, and ask for their input when developing the RCM assessment.

 Begin by reviewing all resource accounting data.
-Note any anomalies or issues you want to discuss with the facility operator or investigate during the walk-through.
+Note any issues you want to discuss with the facility operator or investigate during the assessment.
 Note the number of utility meters (water and energy) assigned to each facility.
 Locate these meters during your visit.
 The following tools may help:

-- Pre-site visit interview (.doc file) - Use this questionnaire to make your interview with the facility operator as productive as possible as you fill any information gaps on the RCM Facility Assessment Form.
+- Pre-site visit interview - Use this questionnaire to make your interview with the facility operator as productive as possible as you fill any information gaps on the RCM Facility Assessment Form.

-Provide resource conservation training and information to the appropriate staff (facility-specific operation checklists for facility operators and maintenance, food service and grounds staff).
+Provide resource conservation training and information to appropriate staff (such as food service and grounds staff).
 This information will help staff provide useful input during the site assessment and will prompt them to think about resource use at their facilities.

 A fire escape plan on 8.5 x 11-inch or 11 x 17-inch paper works well.
 You may have to draw a simple floor plan from the architectural plans.
 Use this to document: